tarwn/lessthandot-hugo/blogs/content/posts/2009-01-24-sql-server-set-based-random-numbers.md

 Now, we are guaranteed to get a Random number between 0 and 9.
 Suppose you want to get a random number between 10 and 15.
 The range of numbers is 6 (10,11,12,13,14,15).
 The mod value for this needs to be 6, to get a number in the range of 0 to 5.
 Then, we add 10 to the result to get a number in the range of 10 to 15.

-If you want to generate a random number between -5 and 5, don’t be tempted to remove the absolute value function, because you will get numbers that appears to be random, but are not &#8216;as random&#8217; as they should be.
+If you want to generate a random number between -5 and 5, don’t be tempted to remove the absolute value function, because you will get numbers that appears to be random, but are not &#8216;as random' as they should be.

 In my database, I have a numbers table with 1,000,000 rows.
 When I run this code: